aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 Now you can download the launch script here :download:`launch_auto-wannier_workflow.py <include/snippets/launch_auto-wannier_workflow.py>`.
 The script can parse some input variables, like the protocol for the calculation \
 and the location of the crystal structure file in the xsf format.
-You can download some simple crystal structures from these list:
+You can download some simple crystal structures from this list:

     * :download:`Ar2.xsf <include/xsf/Ar2.xsf>`
     * :download:`BrNa.xsf.xsf <include/xsf/BrNa.xsf>`